 This program has six overarching goals for candidates, such that at the completion of this program the graduate will be able to:

 Opportunities for individuals with leadership skills are abundant.
-IT and Healthcare are two areas not only with strong growth in Indianapolis (Brookings Institute, 2017; US.
+Information technology and healthcare are two areas not only with strong growth in Indianapolis (Brookings Institute, 2017; US.
 Bureau of Labor Statistics, 2019) but that have also identified leadership shortages.
-But the MA in Leadership Practice isn’t an industry-specific program.
+But the M.A. in Leadership Practice isn’t an industry-specific program.
 Cohorts are made up of professionals from different fields and the leadership skills developed are applicable to any organization in any discipline.

-To be eligible for admission to this program, applicants must hold a bachelor's degree from a regionally accredited institution with a graduate GPA of at least 3.00 and complete a face-to-face interview.
+To be eligible for admission to this program, applicants must hold a bachelor's degree from an accredited institution with a graduate GPA of at least 3.00 and complete a face-to-face interview.

 © 2021 Marian University